 \subsubsection{Fuzzing}

 The main objective of a system that detects vulnerabilities is to find inputs that make it perform an unsafe operation (i.e. crash an application).
-Fuzzing is an example of concrete execution and it is an important technique used in systems where augmented input is used attempt to crash the application for example.
+Fuzzing is an example of concrete execution and it is an important technique used in systems where augmented input is used to attempt to crash an application for example.
 Though fuzzing is an important technique in vulnerability detection it suffers from limitations.
-Fuzzing tools usually requires manually created test cases to seed the fuzzer, it then mutates it's future inputs based on these test cases.
+Fuzzing tools usually require manually created test cases to seed the fuzzer.
+It then mutates its future inputs based on these test cases.
 Standard fuzzing techniques usually fail to randomly generated values for branches of logic that requires very specific user input or context dependent data.